Apple TV+ inks multi-year deal with Malala Yousafzai

-San Francisco, March 10 : Apple announced a multiyear TV+ programming partnership with women’s rights activist and youngest Nobel Peace Prize winner Malala Yousafzai to develop dramas, documentaries, comedies, animation and series for kids.
+San Francisco: Apple announced a multiyear TV+ programming partnership with women’s rights activist and youngest Nobel Peace Prize winner Malala Yousafzai to develop dramas, documentaries, comedies, animation and series for kids.

 Malala and her new production company Extracurricular join Apple’s burgeoning roster of creative visionaries, including Oprah Winfrey, Steven Spielberg, Tom Hanks, Will Smith, Jennifer Aniston, Reese Witherspoon, Idris Elba, Martin Scorsese, Leonardo DiCaprio, Octavia Spencer, Kumail Nanjiani, Alfonso Cuaron, and more.